fisikon

 DEPA is the company that introduced natural gas to Greece implementing a big energy investment.

-DEPA with its long presence in the Greek market is a modern and competitive group of companies with a dynamic presence in the energy sector and substantial contribution to the development of the Greek economy, the protection of the environment and the improvement of the quality of life of the local communities.
+DEPA with its long presence in the Greek market is a modern and competitive group of companies with a dynamic presence in the energy sector and substantial contribution to the sustainable development of the Greek economy, the protection of the environment and the improvement of the quality of life of the local communities.

-Our strategic goals are:
+DEPA’S strategic goals are:

-• To increase the natural gas penetration in the Greek energy market.
+• To increase the natural gas penetration in the Greek energy market,